alejofernandez/webtask-api-boilerplate/README.md

 This boilerplate uses `webpack` for bundling the API and `gulp` for build/deploy automation.
 API source code was written in `ES6`, it uses `Express.js` for the web stack and `MongoDb` as repository.

-This API tries to implement the a simplified version of the REST design pattern following the guidelines described by [DDD](https://en.wikipedia.org/wiki/Domain-driven_design), the communication flow between different components is:
+This API tries to implement a simplified version of the REST design pattern, following the guidelines described by [DDD](https://en.wikipedia.org/wiki/Domain-driven_design).
+The communication flow between different layers of the API is:
 ```
 {Http requests} => [Controller] => [Service] => [Repository] => {database}
 ```